 In order to have a concrete proposal for that particular mapping scenario and discussion, we’d like to suggest to add a correspondent package fragment to H.248.RTPMUX.

 Proposal:

 [Begin Proposal]

+XY Bundle package

+{Editor’s note (2013-01): the package proposal isn’t yet complete, just high lighting the concept of a TerminationState level property for “bundling of MG resources”.
+Contributions are solicited.}